 Boost your career prospects

-Because SAE Institute’s MA/MSc is tailored to your own professional development, taking into account your personal wishes for future study, it is designed by its very nature, to open up a wide range of future career opportunities.
+Because MA/MSc Professional Practice (Creative Media Industries)* is tailored to your own professional development, taking into account your personal wishes for future study, it is designed by its very nature, to open up a wide range of future career opportunities.